Stepping Up For the Homeless Community

-As in most homeless shelters, Shelter KC’s emergency guest dormitory is a large space with traditional bunkbeds.
-Guests lack privacy, the ability to control noise, temperature, lighting, or what time they go to bed.
-Accessibility to upper bunks can challenge guests with physical limitations.
+As in most homeless shelters, Shelter KC’s emergency guest dormitory was a large space with traditional bunkbeds.
+Guests lacked privacy, the ability to control noise, temperature, lighting, or what time they go to bed.
+Accessibility to upper bunks challenged guests with physical limitations.
 Shelter KC recognizes the importance of a good night's sleep as guests work step by step to gain independence.

 Shelter KC is providing a “step up” in its dormitory for men in the Shelter Launch program by replacing traditional bunk beds with StepUp bed systems, an innovative, two-level system that has stairstep access to upper sleeping areas, greater privacy, personal storage space, reading lights and USB ports for charging cell phones.
 Shelter KC is only the SECOND shelter in the country to install these innovative bed systems.
 Your donation today will substantially improve our Shelter Launch participants' ability to get the rest they need in an accessible, dignified space and get them one step closer to entry back into the community.

 Your donation will help bring restorative, dignified rest to Shelter's KC guests who are in crisis but working to overcome homelessness and achieve entry back into the community during our Shelter Launch program.
 Sponsors will receive a plaque in the dormitory with their name and bible verse of their choice as an encouragement to men committed to taking the next steps out of homelessness.

 And he said, “My presence will go with you and I will give you rest.”

 He who dwells in the shelter of the Most High will abide in the shadow of the Almighty.